ubiquity/ubiquibot/README.md

 ## Configuration

-`evm-network-id` is ID of the EVM-compatible network that will be used for payouts.
+`evmNetworkId` is ID of the EVM-compatible network that will be used for payouts.

 `priceMultiplier` is a base number that will be used to calculate bounty price based on the following formula: `price = priceMultiplier * timeLabelWeight * priority-label-weight * 100`